By Andrew Catania

 Like his guitar, EVH’s amp was a mystery of sorts, with many folks developing theories as to how he’d made an old Marshall, which were not particularly high gain amplifiers on their own, sound the way he had.
 There were theories about his amplifier tech adding a device called a Variac to modify the amp’s voltage, as well as other ideas about how EVH got his sound; everyone who played hard rock seemed to want the EVH “package,” an amplified Marshall amplifier with an equally hot-rodded Superstrat-style guitar.
 That gear setup nearly defined the ’80s for people playing hard rock or heavy metal, and it’s still very popular today.

-EVH changed a whole industry on how we knew it.
-Being an innovator and one hell of a player, makes Eddie Van Halen important.
+EVH changed the whole industry on how we knew it.
+Being an innovator and one hell of a player makes Eddie Van Halen important.